djmtype/mirrortype/a-short-term-tale.md

----
-date: 2015-10-08
-title:  A Short-Term Tale
-description: A post about my father and Alzheimer's disease
-categories: features
----
-# A Short-Term Tale

 *The logical way to tell this tale of a dad with a dementia disorder is to begin in the middle with a recent, random event.*

 The day unfolded as another magical morning with an echo of Monday stirring in the background.
 It might be relevant to emphasize, Tuesday was a blur, and today is now Wednesday.
 As I (should’ve) mentioned, my father is no longer allowed to leave the house without an escort.
 Against all wishes, this 71 year-old, stubborn man argued while fleeing through the garage, then sprinting down the street in the rain.